 Do you want to know what causes the burnt pizza bottom and how you can fix it?
-The cause and effect principle certainly works here.
+The cause-and-effect principle certainly works here.
 You can fix burnt pizza bottoms by spotting the exact cause and eliminating it in just a minute.
-BTW, in this article, we’ll not advise you to grind the pizza bottom to fix it!
+In this article, I’ll not advise you to grind the pizza bottom to fix it!

 Similarly, you don’t need to follow several steps.
 Just get your checklist, know what wrong you have been doing, fix it, and all trouble is gone.